design-philosophy

 • G. Chaitin points out that adaptationism is wrong.
 It get's the open endedness 'keeps on going' part of evolution wrong!

-• Therefore, the problems of creativity and open endedness truly are at the cutting edge of theoretical evolutionary biology also.
+• Therefore, the problems of creativity and open endedness truly are at the cutting edge of theoretical evolutionary biology also (A theory of elegance will update on the framework of adaptationism).

 • Elegance is a creative problem and therefore open ended.
 I.e. there is no 'most elegant' solution to anything.